-Available fully online in Summer 2021
+Available fully remote for Summer 2022

 The goal of the finance minor program is to promote financial literacy.
 In an increasingly complex financial environment, university graduates in all disciplines will require financial management knowledge and understanding in both their professional careers and their personal lives.
 Specifically, young professionals must know financial terminology, how to manage budgets, how to carefully invest money and resources and how to analyze financial decisions.

 This finance minor provides students with an understanding of basic financial theory, applied financial analysis and financial markets.
 Elective courses include Principles of Financial Management, Personal Investing, Small Business Finance and Real Estate Principles.
 Students learn basic concepts through lectures and case studies.

 A minor that employers value and will help you the rest of your financial life: Today’s employers are looking for students who can immediately add value.
 Understanding finance allows you to differentiate yourself from other students.
 Moreover, the program will allow you to take charge of your own financial future.

 Guaranteed Registration: You can be registered in the finance required and elective courses so that completion of the minor is not dependent on gaining admission to the needed classes that might be closed.